utdata/icj-class/sass/sass-03.md

 ### Nesting exercise

 In our band website and the structure of our HTML, we can see there is `<div class="container">` that is the parent to all of what is contained in the body.
-There are two other div elements, `<div class="nav">` and `<div class="main">` that are nested inside the container.
+There are two other div elements, `<div class="nav">` and `<div class="content">` that are nested inside the container.

 Looking at the CSS file, we have class elements for each of those, as well.
 Let's refactor our SCSS to reflect this nesting so it is more understandable.